-A missile landed near a village in Turkish Cypriot capital Lefkosa late Sunday is believed to be a Russian S-200, a Turkish Republic of Northern Cyprus (TRNC) official said on Monday.
+A missile which landed near a village in the Turkish Cypriot capital Lefkosa late Sunday is believed to be a Russian S-200, a Turkish Republic of Northern Cyprus (TRNC) official said on Monday.

-Deputy Prime Minister and Foreign Minister Kudret Ozersay said the cause of the explosion is suspected to be a missile that missed its target and fell in the TRNC.
+Deputy Prime Minister and Foreign Minister Kudret Ozersay said the cause of the explosion is suspected to be a missile that missed its target and fell in Turkish Cyprus.

-Ozersay said on Facebook that the incident took place in Taskent village located between Lefkosa and northern Girne.
+Ozersay said on Facebook that the incident took place in the village of Taskent located between Lefkosa and northern Girne.

-"The first assessment is that a Russian-made missile, which was part of the air defense system that took place last night in the face of an airstrike against Syria fell into our country ... after it missed its target," he wrote.
+"The first assessment is that a Russian-made missile, which was part of the air defense system that deployed last night in the face of an airstrike against Syria, fell into our country ... after it missed its target," he wrote.

-Syrian regime's official news agency SANA claimed that Israel conducted airstrikes in the outskirts of Damascus and in some military targets in Homs city.
-Israeli authorities did not confirm the airstrikes yet.
+Syrian regime's official news agency SANA claimed that Israel conducted airstrikes on the outskirts of Damascus and on some military targets in the city of Homs.
+Israeli authorities have not confirmed the airstrikes.